PTW-TUDa/eta-ctrl/docs/guide/development.rst

 If you are planning to develop on this package, based on the requirements of another package, you might want to import directly from a local git repository.
-To do this, uninstall eta_ctrl from the other projects virtual environment and add the path to the local *eta_ctrl* repository to the other projects main file:
+To do this, uninstall ETA Ctrl from the other projects virtual environment and add the path to the local *ETA Ctrl* repository to the other projects main file:

 .. code-block::

-    sys.path.append("<path to local eta_ctrl repository>")
+    sys.path.append("<path to local ETA Ctrl repository>")

 .. _install_poetry: